Module rustc_lint_defs::builtin [−][src]

 compiler code, rather than using their own custom pass.
 Those

-lints are all available in rustc_lint::builtin
+lints are all available in rustc_lint::builtin.

 Structs